 The 9 Best Vacuum Pumps

-This wiki has been updated 32 times since it was first published in February of 2015.
+This wiki has been updated 36 times since it was first published in February of 2015.
 For any application that requires the evacuation of air or other gas molecules, including preparing air-conditioning systems before charging, automotive maintenance and repair, and degassing wine, you'll need one of these sturdy and reliable vacuum pumps.
 We've made it easy to select the right model for your requirements by assessing each one's capabilities and value for money.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes